-As required by applicable SEC rules, we are providing the following information about the relationship of the annual total compensation of our median compensated employee and the annual total compensation of David Wang, our chief executive officer as of December 31, 2022, or our CEO.
-For 2022, our last completed fiscal year:
+As required by applicable SEC rules, we are providing the following information about the relationship of the annual total compensation of our median compensated employee and the annual total compensation of David Wang, our chief executive officer as of December 31, 2023, or our CEO.
+For 2023, our last completed fiscal year:

-- As permitted by Item 402(u) of Regulation S-K of the SEC, we are using the same median employee as we used in 2020 as there was no material change in 2021 or 2022 to our employee population, our compensation arrangements or our median employee's circumstances that we believe would have significantly impacted our pay ratio disclosure.
-The annual total compensation of our median compensated employee (other than our CEO) in 2022 was \$41,468. - For our CEO's annual total compensation, we used the amount reported in the "Total" column of the table included under "-Summary Compensation Table" above.
-The annual total compensation of our CEO, for the purposes of this disclosure, was \$404,982.
+- The annual total compensation of our median compensated employee (other than our CEO) in 2023 was \$28,881. - For our CEO's annual total compensation, we used the amount reported in the "Total" column of the table included under "-Summary Compensation Table" above.
+The annual total compensation of our CEO, for the purposes of this disclosure, was \$23,533,975.

-Based on this information, for 2022 the ratio of the annual total compensation of our CEO to the annual total compensation of our median compensated employee was 9.8 to 1.
+Based on this information, for 2023 the ratio of the annual total compensation of our CEO to the annual total compensation of our median compensated employee was 815 to 1.

-We took the following steps to identify, and to determine the annual total compensation of, our median compensated employee for 2020.
+We took the following steps to identify, and to determine the annual total compensation of, our median compensated employeefor 2023.

-- We determined that, as of December 31, 2020, our employee population consisted of 543 individuals.
+- 1. We determined that, as of December 31, 2023, our employee population consisted of 1,579 individuals.
 This population consisted of our full-time, part-time and temporary employees employed with us as of the determination date. - 2.
-To identify the "median employee" from our employee population, we aggregated for each applicable employee, other than our CEO, (a) annual base salary (or hourly rate multiplied by estimated work schedule, for hourly employees), (b) the bonus amount earned for 2020, which was paid out in early 2021, and (c) the grant date fair value of equity awards granted in 2020.
-Once aggregated, we ranked this compensation measure for our employees from lowest to highest and selected the median employee. - 3.
-For the annual total compensation of our median employee, we identified and calculated the elements of that employee's compensation for 2022 in accordance with the requirements of Item 402(c)(2)(x) of Regulation S-K of the SEC, resulting in annual total compensation of \$41,468.
+To identify the "median employee" from our employee population, we aggregated for each applicable employee, other than our CEO, (a) annual base salary (or hourly rate multiplied by estimated work schedule, for hourly employees), (b) the bonus amount earned for 2022, which was paid in 2023, and (c) the grant date fair value of equity awards granted in 2023.
+Once aggregated, we ranked this compensation measure for our employees from lowest to highest and selected the median employee.
+Compensation amounts paid in RMB have been converted, for purposes of this pay ratio disclosure, to U.S. dollars at the average RMB per U.S. dollar exchange rate for the applicable years. - 3.
+For the annual total compensation of our median employee, we identified and calculated the elements of that employee's compensation for 2023 in accordance with the requirements of Item 402(c)(2)(x) of Regulation S-K of the SEC, resulting in annual total compensation of \$28,881.